 On the one hand, Brownson believed Madisonian separation of powers ensconced in a written constitution an inadequate defense against faction, opting instead for a politics of human scale where an unwritten constitution of historical communities and Christianity ordered the passions.
 On the other, he wrote voluminously on New England’s traditional communities, their spiritual foundation in Puritanism, their politics and culture, and the threat they faced from nationalism, technology, and homogenization.
 Orestes Brownson’s constitutional philosophy and his love of New England complemented one another.

-This essay in our series of “Timeless Essays” was first published here in November 2017.
+This essay was first published here in November 2017.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.